tommysullivan/ts-injector/readme.md

     $ ./bin/jql-to-cuke-tags -y -p $PASSWORD
     Run the following command to execute cucumber tests: npm test -- --tags @SPYG-177,@SPYG-176,@SPYG-175,@SPYG-174,@SPYG-173

+#### Debugging Tests

+To quickly see HTTP traffic going back and forth from tests, set the configuration/config.json/debugHTTP to true.
+For more advanced debugging use node debugger.

 #### Traceability / Relationship Tags: